Coonagh, Limerick City

-Coonagh is situated at the north-western corner of County Limerick in Ireland on the banks of the River Shannon near the border with County Clare, and in fact was at one point in history situated within County Limerick, prior to a boundary extension that saw it transfer to Limerick (the area was transferred from Limerick to the city of Limerick in 2008).
-It is part of the Catholic parish Parteen-Meelick-Coonagh in the diocese of Limerick, with several generations of Coonagh families having attended Meelick National School (Scoil Mhuire Miliuc), Co.
-Clare.
+Coonagh is situated in County Limerick, Ireland, on the banks of the River Shannon near the border with County Clare.
+A 2008 boundary extension resulted in its inclusion within Limerick city.
+It is part of the Catholic parish Parteen-Meelick-Coonagh in the diocese of Limerick, with several generations of Coonagh families having attended Meelick National School (Scoil Mhuire Miliuc), County Clare.
 In 1111 AD, Parteen, Meelick and Coonagh were assigned to the Diocese of Limerick at the Synod of Ráth Breasail when the boundaries of the dioceses were drawn up.

-The Tithe Applotments of Co.
-Clare also indicate that Coonagh was part of the parish of Killeely in 1833.
+The Tithe Applotments of County Clare also indicate that Coonagh was part of the parish of Killeely in 1833.

 History

 Archaeology

 Excavations conducted prior to commencement of building the Limerick Southern Ring Road and Limerick Tunnel uncovered items such as penannular ring pins, and several post-medieval brick-making kilns.
 Also recovered were a copper-alloy stick pin, a needle, two saddle querns, burnt stone deposits, and very high quantities of animal bone (including worked antler handles, horn cores, and spindle whorls, indicating textile making), alder wood charcoal, and charred hazelnut shells.
 The largest site uncovered was an Early Christian ditched enclosure at Coonagh West with a diameter of 40m that exploited a glacial drumlin, including a series of shallow gullies and oak post holes both internal and external to the enclosure, indicative of houses having been present dating back to the 16th century BC, a 27m trackway that enabled access to and from the river, pits, a hearth, as well as some pottery.
 Archaeologists suggested that it may have been a type of ringfort that exploited a dry gravel mound in a predominantly wet and marginal landscape.

 One site in Coonagh indicated evidence for human occupation in the Mesolithic, Neolithic, and Bronze Age periods.
 Six stone axeheads, a blade, a knife, arrowheads, and scrapers were uncovered.
 There was also evidence of charred cereal, and findings that cattle, sheep/goat, and pig were kept and eaten.
 The houses at Coonagh West 4 appear to be the earliest settlement, producing radiocarbon dates of 1745-1541 BC.
 There is also evidence of stone troughs, with one in particular indicating that the opening of a natural spring was enlarged and lined with stones through which water could percolate.
 Some may also have served as boiling pits.
 A forked branch that had been cut using an axe was also found, which may have been used as a spit.
 Soil samples from one of the troughs found in Coonagh indicate non-local soil samples rich in minerals, that could have been used in dyeing, or tanning and cleaning animal skins.